- The Washington Times - Monday, February 16, 2026

 Advertisement

-The two parties are currently locked in an impasse over the Trump administration’s deportation force.
+The two parties are locked in an impasse over the Trump administration’s deportation force.
 Democrats blocked funding to partially shut down the Department of Homeland Security until they secure restrictions on federal immigration agents.

 Other legislation is likely to take a back seat until that matter is resolved.